How Long Until a Franchise Is Profitable? 2026 Timelines by Industry

 How to Plan Your Financial Runway

 The biggest financial mistake franchise buyers make is budgeting only for the startup costs disclosed in Item 7 of the FDD.
-Item 7 covers the initial investment — it doesn’t account for operating losses during the ramp-up period or your personal living expenses.
+Item 7 covers the initial investment.
+It doesn’t account for operating losses during the ramp-up period or your personal living expenses.

 Here’s a more complete financial planning framework: